JS0Nai/Tuner/readme.md

-# Blog Content Preparation System for LLM Fine-Tuning
+# Content Preparation System for LLM Fine-Tuning

-This system provides a comprehensive pipeline for preparing, cleaning, and optimizing blog content for fine-tuning language models on your writing style and tone.
+This system provides a comprehensive pipeline for preparing, cleaning, and optimizing content for fine-tuning language models on your writing style and tone.

 ## Overview

-The system takes your existing blog content from various sources (URLs, files, directories) and processes it through several stages to create high-quality datasets suitable for fine-tuning different language models.
+The system takes your existing content from various sources (URLs, files, directories) and processes it through several stages to create high-quality datasets suitable for fine-tuning different language models.

 ### Pipeline Stages